-Applicants and Point students who have attended foreign schools (secondary) or colleges (post-secondary) are responsible for the submission of certified, translated and evaluated copies of all final academic records (transcripts) for those educational institutions (see pp. 10-11 for specific requirements).
+Applicants and Point students who have attended foreign schools (secondary) or colleges (postsecondary) are responsible for the submission of certified, translated and evaluated copies of all final academic records (transcripts) for those educational institutions (see p.
+10 for specific requirements).